elastisys/security-review/README.md

 ### Intrusion Detection / Prevention

-1. Do you have an intrusion detection system in the google cloud production cluster?
+1. Do you have an intrusion detection system in the production cluster?

-2. Do you have a web application firewall in front or within the google cloud production cluster?
+2. Do you have a web application firewall in front or within the production cluster?

 3. Do you alert on blocked outbound traffic?